 A microdiscectomy is especially effective in treating sciatica—a burning pain that runs from the hip to the back of the thigh and legs.
 Sciatica relief usually occurs very quickly after surgery.

 At OrthoNeuro, our Board Certified Spine Surgeons are experts in microdiscectomy surgery and have helped thousands of patients return to an active and healthy lifestyle after this procedure.

 At OrthoNeuro, a microdiscectomy is usually performed as an outpatient procedure so that you can return home the same day as your procedure.

 Using our advanced minimally invasive techniques, there is very little surgical trauma and you are able to recover and return to normal activities shortly after surgery.

-- If you have been considering spine surgery, or you are experiencing the symptoms of a herniated disc and/ or sciatica, schedule an appointment with one of our Board Certified Spine Surgeons at one of our 7 convenient locations throughout Greater Columbus.
+If you have been considering a microdiscectomy, schedule an appointment with one of our Board Certified Spine Specialists at one of our 7 convenient locations throughout Greater Columbus.

 We will evaluate your unique lifestyle and goals to determine which type of treatment is best for you.

 “I recently had surgery on my lower back.
 I had heard that such surgery would result in pain and cause me difficulties in doing ordinary daily tasks but, I experienced no pain and was able to do normal activities at home and at church.
 Also, being a bee keeper, I was able to work the hives and extract the honey from most of the hives”